FUTRLI/graphflow/README.md

 }
 ```

-The above would output this graph.png:
+The above would output this graph.png, giving an overview of the graphflow:

 <img src="https://github.com/FUTRLI/graphflow/raw/master/_examples/graph.png"></img>

-and this pathThroughGraph.png:
+and this pathThroughGraph.png, showing the path taken through the graph:

 <img src="https://github.com/FUTRLI/graphflow/raw/master/_examples/pathThroughGraph.png"></img>